-Throughout the pandemic the government provided support for residents, including through a series of iterations of a grant that is now the Household

-Support Fund.
-During 2021/22 the Council delivered £1.908m in support to vulnerable residents through this scheme.
+Following the pandemic, into the beginning of the cost of living crisis, the government provided support for residents, including through a series of iterations of a grant that is now the Household Support Fund.
+During 2022/23 the Council delivered £4.525m in support to vulnerable residents through this scheme.